 You are strongly advised to begin this process immediately.
 If you cannot provide identification as noted, the only way your background check can be processed is by submitting fingerprints to the RCMP.
 The RCMP currently estimates that the delay in processing exceeds 120 days.

-You may also be required to supply a Criminal Records Check and/or Vulnerable Sector Search report to other institutions (e.g., CPSO).
+You will also be required to supply a separate Criminal Record and Judicial Matters check (Level 2) to other organizations (e.g., CPSO).
 The PGME office requires the Criminal Records Check and a Vulnerable Sector Search report and they must be originals or a notarized copy.
+Checks issued by third-party commercial vendors, including online vendors, are not acceptable.

 CMPA medical liability protection is mandatory for all Queen’s University trainees (Residents and Clinical Fellows).